compleatang/site/_posts/2011-10-26-its-3-am-and-i-know-where-one-of-my-friends-is.md

 ---

 layout: post
-title: Its 3 AM and I know where One of My Friends is
+title: "Its 3 AM and I know where One of My Friends is"
 published: true
 comments: true
 meta: true